tikv/tikv/README.md

 [p]: https://internals.rust-lang.org/t/evaluating-pipelined-rustc-compilation/10199

-### Getting the rest of the system working

-To get other components ([TiDB](https://github.com/pingcap/tidb) and [PD](https://github.com/pingcap/pd)) working, we suggest you follow the [development guide](https://github.com/pingcap/docs/blob/master/v2.1-legacy/dev-guide/development.md), because you need the `pd-server` at least to work alongside `tikv-server` for integration level testing.

 ### Configuration

 Read our configuration guide to learn about various [configuration options](./docs/reference/configuration).
 Also, here is a [configuration template](./etc/config-template.toml).